autofillmode/libhashtable/README.md

-# a simple hashtable
+# A simple hashtable

-ATTENTION: Incomplete, DON'T USE IN PRODUCTION!!
+ATTENTION: Incomplete, (please) DON'T USE IN PRODUCTION!!

 This is a simple hashtable.
 Uses the murmur32 reference implementation for hashing, and a self-rolled linked list for chaining.
-Can use integers or strings as keys.
-Values can be floats, ints, or strings.

-To use, first compile it into a static library by running `make`
-Then use the produced static library while linking:
-`gcc foo.o libhashtable.a -o bar.out`
+Keys and Values are void pointers.

 Included are two small examples, feel free to take a look at those.
 Note that the example using JSON needs cJSON installed.

+Compile the examples with the provided Makefile by running `make`.

+Then run the executable with one of the provided json files as an argument:

+`./example_json json/10-village-coders.json`